ernsheong/joncloudgeek.com/content/blog/google-cloud-what-is-anthos.md

 ## Pricing

 Here's where we get into the juicier parts of the discussion.
 The [Anthos Pricing page](https://cloud.google.com/anthos/pricing/) redirects to "Contact sales".
-That implies: $$$$.
+That implies $$$$.

 However, in [Anthos FAQ](https://cloud.google.com/anthos/docs/faq/), we get an indication of the pricing: